 Other facilities officers report additional issues.
 Collins cites computers.
-"If you go back about 15 years, the idea was to have computers in the school library, but now they are facility that isn't well heated, or is leaking, and students will not achieve as well"
+"If you go back about 15 years, the idea was to have computers in the school library, but now they are needed in every classroom, and you need servers and switchboards to handle all that stuff.
+Maintenance is a big thing," he says.